exospheredata/veeam/README.md

 * `package_url` - Full URL to the installation media
 * `package_checksum` - sha256 checksum of the installation media
 * **`accept_eula`** - Must be set to true or the server will not install.
 Since we can download the media directly, it is a good idea to enforce the EULA.
 Default = false
-* `install_dir` - Sets the install directory for the Veeam Backup and Recovery service
+* `install_dir` - Sets the install directory for the Veeam Backup and Replication service
-* `evaluation` - Determines if the Veeam Backup and Recovery server should be installed using Evaluation Mode or if a license should be attached.
+* `evaluation` - Determines if the Veeam Backup and Replication server should be installed using Evaluation Mode or if a license should be attached.
 * `vbr_check_updates` - Specifies if you want Veeam Backup & Replication to automatically check for new product patches and versions.
 * `vbr_service_user` - Specifies a user account under which the Veeam Guest Backup Service will run
 * `vbr_service_password` - Specifies a password for the account under which the Veeam Guest Backup Service will run